 Five Pound Apparel, Springfield: Started by a group of college students, Five Pound Apparel carries several clothing brands as well as its own, including “Missouri is Awesome” t-shirts.
 For every branded item the company sells, they donate five pounds of food to the Ozark Food Harvest.

 Made in KC, Kansas City: An assortment of items created in the Kansas City area – from apparel and home décor to local barbecue sauce and craft beer – can be found at Made in KC.
-The store also assembles “care packages” filled with personal care products and tasty snacks.
-Seven locations include the Made in KC Marketplace at the Country Club Plaza.
+The store also assembles gift boxes filled with personal care products and tasty snacks.
+Twelve locations include marketplaces, neighborhood shops and cafes that each provide a unique experience.

 Crane’s Country Store, Williamsburg: Established in 1889, Crane’s is an authentic general store offering everything from boots to bologna.
 You’ll find men’s and women’s clothing, leather bags, camping and hunting supplies, and outdoor gear along with a deli counter where you can order a Two Dollar Sandwich – one meat and one cheese on two slices of white bread.
 The current store, built in 1925, has been a popular gathering spot for many years and is operated by the fourth generation of the Crane family.